Ao Fu Hou Bärbucha Kombucha

 After this carbonation process is over, we still condition our Kombucha in colder temperatures for at least a week, before we offer it for sale.

-That helps the flavors to harmonize and makes our Kombucha taste even better.
+That helps the flavors to harmonize, and it makes our Kombucha taste even better.

 Two weeks are up and the exciting moment is here!